0-BuTaJIuK-0/CSGO-DeathMatch-DM/README.md

     - Saves weapons from the plugin menu and the standard buy menu
     - AWP limit in 35% (to change it, use in the config `dm_PercentAWPPlayers "35"`)
     - Flag for unlimited use of AWP "o" (to change it, use in the config `dm_FlagUnlimitedAWP "o"`)
+    - Block autobuy/rebuy/buyrandom/drop
+- HP Recovery
+    - Killing restores 15 hp (to change it, use in the config `dm_HPKill "15"`)
+    - Killing in the head restores 25 hp (to change it, use in the config `dm_HPKillHS "25"`)
+- Recovery of ammo when killing

 ## Use
 - -game_mode 2 -game_type 1